bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-localization.md

 If you created a custom language file but do not wish to contribute back to the project, here are the instructions on how to compile the language files yourself.

   1. Put the template file into a new folder.
 The folder name should follow the language code convention stated above for the language/country the language file is written for.
 Put the folder under `bigbluebutton-client/locale`.
   1. The file will be loaded whenever the user's browser is set to that language/country code.
-Optionally, you could overwrite the english language files if you think that most of your users are running english language broswers, but would still like them to load a specific language.
+Optionally, you could overwrite the English language files if you think that most of your users are running english language browsers, but would still like them to load a specific language.

 Rebuild the client.
 Go to the client source directory - on the VM usually `/home/firstuser/dev/bigbluebutton/bigbluebutton-client/`, and run the command